-This topic provides an example about how to use partition pruning.
+This topic provides examples on how to use partition pruning.

 CREATE TABLE sales